Dying in the Margins

 And yet, the reasons for this inequality are not well understood.

 The overarching aim of the research is to examine barriers to, and experiences of, home dying for people living in poverty in the UK in both urban and rural locations.
-There has been very little research, either nationally or internationally, which illuminates the relationship between socio-economic deprivation and end of life experience, including home dying, and this project seeks to redress this knowledge gap.
+There has been very little research, either nationally or internationally, which illuminates the relationship between higher socio-economic deprivation and end of life experience, including home dying, and this project seeks to redress this knowledge gap.

 We will recruit participants who are both living in an area of socio-economic deprivation and who self-identify as 'struggling to make ends meet'.

 1. To understand the home environment and lived experience at end of life for people who are socio-economically deprived.

 2. To examine, in a participatory way involving people who are socio-economically deprived and are at the end of their life, or recently bereaved:

 a) how the home environment is perceived, modified, and made use of over the course of the illness trajectory

 b) the influence of type of housing and material resources on end of life experiences and ability to die at home